My personal best toothache cure

 In case that after relieving your toothache...

-you want or have to treat your own tooth, you may wish to continue reading at Advice on what to do when you can't or don't want to see a dentist.
+you want or have to treat your own tooth or teeth, you may wish to continue reading at Advice on what to do when you can't or don't want to see a dentist.
+Also make sure to read the other five "must-read" pages listed on Healing Teeth Naturally's home page.

 Other successes with salt water